vippsas/vipps-developers/faqs/pos-integrations-faq.md

 `User not registered with Vipps`.
 See: [Error codes](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#error-codes).

-Users that install Vipps accept the terms and conditions, including being "looked up" by the merchant if the payment is initiated with the phone number is specified.
-It is of course possible to pay with Vipps without sharing the phone number with the merchant.
+Users that install the app accept the terms and conditions, including being "looked up" by the merchant if the payment is initiated with the phone number is specified.
+It is possible to pay with Vipps without sharing the phone number with the merchant.
 See
 [`POST:/ecomm/v2/payments`](https://developer.vippsmobilepay.com/api/ecom#tag/Vipps-eCom-API/operation/initiatePaymentV3UsingPOST)